revjtanton/say_what/Readme.md

 # Say What?...Lite
 This script listens to ambient audio and pings Slack or Hipchat when the followed name is mentioned.

-It sends a transcript of what was said in context to the name to the preferred messaging service (Slack or Hipchat).
+It sends a transcript of what was said, in reference to the name, to the preferred messaging service (Slack or Hipchat).

 Uses IBM's Speech to Text Watson API for the audio-to-text.

 The two main differences between this *lite* version and joshnewlan's full proper version is:

 1. I've added a Slack option.
 2. I've removed Splunk and all logging.
 When the result comes back from IBM, it goes straight to your messenger.
 I removed this because, for me, that added a layer to something that was already kinda slow.
 This makes it run just a little bit smoother, but there is no history to reference.
 It's a trade-off.